*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

 This will protect your TV equipment from both indirect lightning strikes and other, more common issues caused by thunderstorms such as static electrical buildup.

-As an alternative to the complexity of grounding their antenna, some choose to simply install a surge protector (such as the TII 212 Broadband Cable TV and Satellite Lightning Surge Protector shown below) on the coaxial cable between their antenna and TV or set-top box.
+As an alternative to the complexity of grounding their antenna, some choose to simply install a surge protector (such as the Lightning Surge Protector F Female to F Female DC-3 shown below – note it’s “female to female”) on the coaxial cable between their antenna and TV or set-top box.

 Keep in mind however, that surge protectors generally cover only one part of the equation — the grounding of the coaxial cable — and don’t provide grounding of the antenna mast itself.